 – Freddie Huppé Campbell, ICE’s Global Hub program lead.

-“ICE is honored to launch the Three Energy Island (TIE) initiative at COP26 as a necessary component of climate action.
-We need Indigenous and community leadership and support to reach a net zero future.”
+“ICE is honoured to launch the Three Energy Island (TIE) initiative at COP26 as a necessary component of climate action.
+We need Indigenous and community leadership and support to reach a net-zero future.”

 – Chris Henderson, ICE Executive Director